REALTOR®

 Do you think men or women make better real estate agents?
 If the buying decision-maker is typically a man, do you think that flirting can help a female agent make a sale?

-Asked by BabyCrosby almost 10 years ago
+Asked by BabyCrosby over 10 years ago

 Thank you for the question BabyCrosby!